richievos/admin_reporting/README.markdown

 Then to view that report (after restarting your server), go to /admin/reports/login_names

+Built in is also a view of signups.
+I find it useful to see what people who signed up have done, for instance, who has added oauth creds (twitter), who's uploaded an image, ...
+Here's an example on how to use that:

+User.rb
+    named_scope :with_images, :joins => :images, :select => "distinct #{table_name}.*"
+    named_scope :with_email, :conditions => 'email is not null'
+    named_scope :from_twitter, :conditions => 'oauth_token is not null'

+initializer
+    config.reports do
+      signup_report('from_twitter', 'with_email', 'with_images')
+    end

+That gives you /admin/reports/signups.

 ### Customizing the controller ###
 The first step after you install this plugin should be customizing your controller, adding in your admin security.
 To do this, in your same initializer, add a config.controller block: